 What are the cheapest pantry staples for families?

-Rice, beans, oats, eggs, lentils, pasta, onions, and seasonal produce.
+They include rice, beans, oats, eggs, lentils, pasta, onion, and seasonal vegetables.
 These cost pennies per serving and are filling.

 How do I reduce food waste at home?